OleksiiIvanov1/Operation-Systems-Journal/week1.md

 | **B. Host Machine with SSH Client** | Use host terminal for SSH | Simple, efficient, realistic | Less isolation |
 | **C. Hybrid Setup** | Combination of host and VM tools | Flexible | More complex configuration |

-**Chosen Option:** Host Machine (Option B)
+Chosen Option: Host Machine (Option B)
 SSH will be used for all administrative tasks and file transfers.

 ---

 ## Network Configuration Documentation

-The network is implemented through **VirtualBox Host-Only Networking**, enabling a private communication channel between the workstation and server.
+The network is implemented through VirtualBox Host-Only Networking, enabling a private communication channel between the workstation and server.

 ### Planned VirtualBox Network Configuration